Integrating Processing

 Note: Activation refers to the ability for parameters values to be transferred and not whether the physical processing effect is enabled or disabled.

-A MimiProcessingSession can be activated as follows:
+A MimiProcessingSession for a Fine Tuning type of Personalization can be activated by defining a MimiProcessingConfiguration as follows:

 do {

-let fitting = MimiPersonalization.Fitting.techLevel(3) // An example fitting, yours will be defined by your Processing system
+let fitting = MimiPersonalization.Fitting.techLevel(4) // An example fitting, yours will be defined by the Mimi Processing system on the device.

 } catch {